TheToriqul/contactify-app/README.md

 # Contactify App (Dockerized React Frontend and Python API Backend)

-Contactify is a full-stack email contact management application containerized using Docker.
-It consists of a React frontend application for the user interface and a Python Flask API for the backend functionality.
-The project demonstrates connectivity between the frontend and backend applications within Docker containers.
+Welcome to my Contactify App repository!
+This project demonstrates the containerization of a full-stack email contact management application using Docker.
+The Contactify App consists of a React frontend application for the user interface and a Python Flask API for the backend functionality.

 ## Overview

-This project demonstrates how to containerize a React frontend application and a Python API backend application using Docker.
-It also shows connectivity between the two applications within Docker containers.
+I'm showcasing how I containerize both the frontend and backend applications using Docker, as well as how to establish connectivity between them within Docker containers.

+### Project Architecture

 <figure >
 <p align="center">
   <img src="./system_design.png" alt="project architecture" />